isomerpages/moe-navalbasesec/_prospective-students/DSA @ NBSS/Why NBSS?.md

 <ul>
 <li>Class Chairperson or Vice-Chairperson appointment in Secondary 1</li>
 </ul>
-<p>&middot; Advanced appointment to Student Council in Secondary 1 and be involved in leadership programmes within and outside of school</p>
+<p>· Advanced appointment to Student Council in Secondary 1 and be involved in leadership programmes within and outside of school</p>
 <ul>
 <li>&nbsp;Opportunities to lead and organise school-level programmes/events/ projects with the Student Council&nbsp;</li>
 </ul>